How to Remove Iron From Water

 As with water softeners, iron filters do have limitations.
 Since the oxidizing action is relatively mild, it will not work well when organic matter, either combined with the iron or completely separate, is present in the water and iron bacteria will not be killed.
 Extremely high iron concentrations may require inconvenient frequent backwashing and/or regeneration.
 Finally, iron filter media requires high flow rates for proper backwashing and such water flows are not always available.

-These oxidizing solutions should be fed into the water line ahead of a mixing and contact tank to ensure complete reaction with the iron and organic matter and to allow coagulation of small particles into filterable sizes.
+These oxidizing solutions should be fed into the water line ahead of a mixing and contact tank to ensure complete reaction with the iron and organic matter and to allow the coagulation of small particles into filterable sizes.
 In most cases, the pressure tank of a private water system fills this need, but occasionally, slowly acting forms of organic matter require additional contact time.
 In such cases, additional tanks or contact vessels must be provided.
 Following the mixing and contact, a filter is used to remove the precipitated iron from the water.
+Do your research, read reviews, and contact the experts.